 Alright, so a few more corrections.
 Almost done here.
 So apparently, I’ve been using the word “cow” to talk about beef, and cattle, and all sorts of other things, right?
 A hamburger… all these other different words we have for it.
 And apparently, meat-counter beef is made from steers and heifers.
 Steers are castrated, and heifers are female cattle that have never given birth.
 So that’s how meat comes to us.
 And there’s cattle and cows.

 So, I’m going to boil this down.
 I’m going to keep saying cow.
 So, the people who don’t like that I’m saying cow, you’re going to have to roll with it a little bit, for a couple of reasons.
-One is, I do find it quite interesting that as an animal becomes more likeable and has more personality, we tend to come up with other names for it than what the name of what it really is, right?
+One is, I do find it quite interesting that as an animal becomes more likable and has more personality, we tend to come up with other names for it than what the name of what it really is, right?
 And so we call it beef.
 Mutton… mutton’s my favorite.
 You know, what happened to lambikins?
 You’re eating it.
 I thought I was eating mutton.
 No, you’re eating lambikins,

 There are all these words we come up with.
 Although it’s funny, not everything has an alternate word, right?
 Like if I’m ever reincarnated and I’ll say, what am I?
 And someone says, you’re a chicken.
 I’m like, Oh, no, chicken.
 There’s no alternate word for chicken.
 You’re a chicken, and you’re eating chicken, and people like chicken.
-So, it’s interesting how as the animals become less likeable, that we’re more comfortable using their names.
+So, it’s interesting how as the animals become less likable, that we’re more comfortable using their names.
 And as they become cuter, we come up with alternate names for them.
 I do love that.
 But I do actually like using the word cow, because it’s what they are.
 And it’s very cute name.
 And I think we should be eating fewer cows.
 So, I’m going to keep calling the cow.
 And if that bothers people, then that’s good.

 Another quick little add.
 High -heat oil, grapeseed oil, apparently another great alternative.
 I would not have even thought of that.
 I’ve never actually used grapeseed oil.
 But grapeseed oil has a very high burning point.
 So keep that in mind.
 And I think that is what we’ve got for today.
 I’ll probably have some more corrections on these corrections.
 But for now, that gets the ball rolling.